 But, there is one tiny little problem, well..problem for those who see it that way, perhaps limitation is a better word.
 Bootstrap relies on a single design, which means that anything that you are going to be building, is going to look almost exactly the same, as far as appearances and colors go.
-It’s not a surprise that some experienced developers are making fun of the framework, most recent example being this website — a parody of how every single Bootstrap website looks exactly the same.
+It’s not a surprise that some experienced developers are making fun of the framework – a parody of how every single Bootstrap website looks exactly the same.
 We won’t disagree, because in many ways it is true, a lot of Bootstrap websites do look the same, but we also know that this can be solved through simple means: UI kits.

 There’s an Advanced Forms component that will help businesses and agencies to conclude in-depth interview processes even before the user sends out their first email.
 There’s also an integrated dashboard available to make your Bootstrap website come alive instantly, and one of the last things that really caught our attention was the Chat component; a fully functional chat layout/concept to use in your Bootstrap site.

 Welcome to Bootflat!
 Bootflat is a modern UI components pack for Bootstrap users.
 The pack contains a set of components that can be used to bootstrap a startup website, platform, or an application for Android / iOS.
 Straight away, Bootflat shines with its ability to work independently with all of its components, so you can just use what you need and leave the rest out; best part though, the components use the same design style (as they would in a ui kit), so anything that you do put together looks authentic and original.
 Bootflat gives you the necessary space to save coding time, and give you all the little gadgets to prototype a business/startup website in minutes.
 Buttons, forms, headers and footers, timelines, pricing tables, calendars, content areas, comments areas, individual content boxes, and so many more components to pick from.